Antisemitism in Europe: Slovakia

 Following Jewish emancipation in 1896, many Jews in Slovakia (then Upper Hungary, part of the Kingdom of Hungary) had adopted Hungarian language and customs in order to advance.
 Many Jews moved to cities and joined the professions; others remained in the countryside, mostly working as artisans, merchants, and shopkeepers.
 Their multilingualism helped them advance in business, but put many Jews in conflict with the Slovak national revival.
 The leader of the Slovak national revival, Ľudovít Štúr, believed that Slovak Jews lacked a common history, culture, and society with Slovaks.
 Traditional religious antisemitism was joined by the stereotypical view of Jews as exploiters of poor Slovaks (economic antisemitism), and a form of "national anti-Semitism" accusing Jews of Hungarian irredentism, and later Czechoslovakism as Jews came to be associated with the Czechoslovak state.
 By the mid-1930s, a broad consensus of antisemitism had emerged across Slovak society.

 Antisemitism in Slovakia has declined from the mid-20th century, which saw the deportation and murder of most of the Slovak Jews by the Slovak People's Party government led by Jozef Tiso.
 Antisemitism after the war manifested itself in events such as the Topoľčany pogrom in September 1945.
 More recently, politician Marian Kotleba has promoted the Zionist Occupation Government conspiracy theory and described Jews as "devils in human skin".

-in July 2025, Kanye West, was scheduled to perform in slovakia but the event organizers canceled his appearance due to his antisemitic and Nazi-sympathetic statements.